nopnop2002/esp-idf-json/json-create-array/README.md

 __These are all parsed as numbers and stored in both Interger and Double.__

 ## Problems with the cJSON library version 1.7.14
-cJSON_CreateIntArray(i_numbers, 0) causes a panic.
+In Version 1.7.14, cJSON_CreateIntArray(i_numbers, 0) causes a panic.
-I can't think of a workaround at this time.
+You need to update to version 1.7.15.
 ```
 #include "freertos/FreeRTOS.h"
 #include "freertos/task.h"